futurice/android-best-practices/README.md

 There is a wide variety of continuous integration software which provide different features.
 Pricing plans might be for free if your project is open-sourced.
 [Jenkins](https://jenkins.io/) is a good option if you have a local server at your disposal, on the other hand [Travis CI](https://travis-ci.org/) is also a recommended choice if you plan to use a cloud-based continuous integration service.

+<a name="use-bug-reporting"></a>
+### Use a Bug reporting tool in beta testing phase

+The testing stage is crucial to get a sense of what users are looking for and what core values to feature.
+Gather quality beta testers who are willing to get their hands dirty and test your buggy app.
+Whether you’re distributing it through [Google play](https://developer.android.com/distribute/best-practices/launch/beta-tests.html), [Betatesters](http://betatesters.io/) or [Betafamily](https://betafamily.com/), you’ll need to have a way for them to send you their feedback or report the bugs they face.

+[Instabug](https://instabug.com/beta-apps) is a good option as it automatically grabs user steps, network API calls, views hierarchy and enabled video recordings for beta-testers to better describe the bug they are facing and let you debug and reproduce bugs faster.

 ### Thanks to